 - numbness in your buttocks

 The arachnoid is a membrane that protects spinal cord nerves.
 Inflammation or irritation of the arachnoid can cause the pain disorder arachnoiditis.
-In many cases, people suffering from arachnoiditis experience pain in the lower back and legs, as it affects the nerves in those areas.
+In many cases, people who have arachnoiditis experience pain in the lower back and legs, as it affects the nerves in those areas.

 The more common symptom of this condition is a stinging, burning pain.
 Other symptoms associated with arachnoiditis include: